BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

     // for development and debugging only
     Branch.setDebug(true)

+    // for better Android matching
+    Branch.setCookieBasedMatching('cordova.app.link')

-    // sync with Mixpanel if installed
+    // to sync with Mixpanel if plugin is installed Branch.setMixpanelToken('your_mixpanel_token')
-    Branch.setMixpanelToken('your_mixpanel_token')

     // Branch initialization